 Laurie is a clinical nutrition specialist at the Division of Adolescent and Young Adult Medicine at MassGeneral Hospital for Children.
 She received her undergraduate degree in Dietetics from the University of Connecticut, completed her dietetic internship at Loyola University Chicago and earned her Masters of Education in Health Promotion from Plymouth State University.
-Laurie provides nutrition counseling to children, adolescents and young adults who are concurrently receiving medical care in Adolescent Medicine and/or psychiatric care in the Eating Disorders Clinical and Research Program.
+Laurie provides nutrition counseling to children, adolescents and young adults who are concurrently receiving medical care in Adolescent Medicine and/or psychiatric care in the EDCRP.
 She is known among patients and parents for her warm and nurturing approach.

 Contact Laurie Manzo:email@example.com

 To make an appointment, please call the Adolescent Medicine department: 617-643-1201

-Kathryn Coniglio is the Clinical Research Coordinator for the Eating Disorders Clinical and Research Program.
-Kathryn graduated summa cum laude in May of 2015 from Tufts University with a Bachelor of Arts degree in clinical psychology and a minor in child development.
-Kathryn has prior clinical and research experience as an undergraduate intern at the Multi-Service Eating Disorders Association and at the Eating Disorders Research Program at Beth Israel Deaconess Medical Center.
-Kathryn coordinates patient intake for the clinic, as well as several ongoing research projects.
+Ani Keshishian is the clinical research coordinator for the EDCRP.
+Ani graduated magna cum laude in 2016 from Boston University with a BA in psychology.
+Ani has prior clinical and research experience as a research assistant at the Translational Research Program at Boston University and a residential counselor at the Cambridge Eating Disorder Center.
+Ani coordinates patient intake for the clinic, as well as several ongoing research projects.

 PLEASE NOTE: If you are a patient at EDCRP or would like to become a patient, please contact us by telephone at 617-726-8470 to protect patient confidentiality